Samtengang Central School: Samtengang Central School at a glance

 Samtengang Central School was initially established in 1962 as a Hindi medium community school and consisted of only a few temporary huts.
 The first Headmaster, appointed by the then Department of Education, was Mr. M.M.Joseph who managed the school along with two Dzongkha lopens (teachers).
 The oldest infrastructure, which is now a part of the primary school, was constructed in 1964.

 In March 1998, the school was upgraded to a Lower Secondary with the construction of boarding facilities.
 Classes ranged from PP (pre-primary) to VIII.
 The same year, a new 12 unit building was constructed near the lake which is now referred to as the 'Old Block.'

 The school upgraded to a Middle Secondary School in 2008, the same year as Bhutan's adoption of a democratic parliamentary system.
 Classes PP to 6 were allocated to a new location, now serving as Samtengang Primary School.
 Classes IX and X were subsequently added to the school, forming the current class range.

 The school has students from Phobjikha, Nobding, Khotokha, Kazhi Gewog, Phangyul, Gangteng Gewog, Nyisho Gewog, and other places.
 The school has a total area of approximately 20 acres.

 Samtengang Central School (SCS) is located in Nyishog Gewog, Wangduephodrang Dzongkhag, Bhutan.
 A mere 21 kilometers from Wangdue town, Samtengang can be reached by rough road from Chuzomsa or on foot from Teki Zampa.
 Sitting atop a mountain plateau, Samtengang has an encompassing view of Wangdue town, Phung Yul, and Kazhi.
-The campus includes a beautiful lake that is home to various species of fish as well as avian wildlife.
+The campus includes a lake that is home to various species of fish as well as avian wildlife.

 SCS plays host to classes VII, VIII, IX and X with a total of 20 separate sections.
 Students can participate in various sports such as: football, basketball, volleyball, table tennis, tae kwon do, and badminton.
-In addition, Samtengang has a thriving club atmosphere that includes: UNESCO, Culture, Games and Sports, Driglam Namzha, Maths And Science, Health, DAISAN, Knitting GNH, Home Science etc. clubs.
-Our students number above 800 and occupy 20 classrooms in two different school blocks.
-We are fortunate to also have a library, biology lab, physics lab, and two computer labs for students to fully engage in their studies.
+In addition, Samtengang has a club atmosphere that includes: UNESCO, Culture, Games and Sports, Driglam Namzha, Maths And Science, Health, DAISAN, Knitting GNH, Home Science etc. clubs.

-The Samtengang teaching staff is very dedicated to improving the educational outcomes of our students.
-We currently employ 35 teachers with diverse backgrounds that improves the teacher community through sharing of ideas.
-Most teachers are also actively engaged in after-school clubs and events.